Penlee lifeboat disaster: Aftermath

-The Sea King helicopter involved in the rescue attempt is today preserved at the Fleet Air Arm Museum at RNAS Yeovilton, primarily because it had been flown by Prince Andrew, Duke of York during the Falklands War.

 Cultural references

 The disaster has been the subject of several songs.
 English folk singer and songwriter Seth Lakeman wrote the song "Solomon Browne", which appears on his 2008 album Poor Man's Heaven.
 The CD reissue of the Anthony Phillips' album Invisible Men includes "The Ballad of Penlee" about the incident.
 Paul Sirman, a Kentish folk artist who specialises in songs of the sea recorded the incident in his song "Solomon Browne" which appears on his album One For All.
 Kimber's Men, a sea shanty group, recorded "Don't Take The Heroes" on their CD of the same name.
 Local band Bates Motel based in Hayle included a song "The Last Wave", about the disaster on their album Anorak.

 In 2015, Cornish-American singer-songwriter Jim Wearne's album Half Alive in Wallaroo featured the track "The Boys of Penlee", written by fellow Cornish bard Craig Weatherhill, and featuring Weatherhill playing mellotron whose haunting choir sound ends the song with the line "For those in peril on the sea", from the popular sailors' hymn.
 Simon Dobson wrote a test piece for brass band entitled "Penlee" about the incident.

 Neil Oliver devotes a chapter to the disaster in his 2008 book Amazing Tales for Making Men out of Boys.
 It also features in his book The Story of The British Isles in 100 Places.